semrush/intergalactic/website/docs/components/dot/dot-code.md

 tabs: Design('dot'), A11y('dot-a11y'), API('dot-api'), Example('dot-code'), Changelog('dot-changelog')
 ---

-## Example of dot animation
+## Dot animation

-For the animation of appearance and hiding, it is correct not to delete an element from DOM, but to pass the `hidden` value.
+To animate the appearance and hiding of an element, it is better to pass a `hidden` value rather than delete the element from the DOM.

 ::: sandbox